Information for parents

 To the Families of Graduating Students:

-Union College will hold its 230th Commencement Exercises at the Roger Hull Plaza in front of Schaffer Library on Sunday, June 16, 2024.
-I am writing with information that I hope will assist you in planning for that weekend.
-Information regarding Commencement weekend also can be found at www.union.edu/commencement.
+Union College will hold its 231st Commencement Exercises at the Roger Hull Plaza in front of Schaffer Library on Sunday, June 15, 2025.

-On Saturday, June 15, please plan to attend the Baccalaureate Commemoration at 4:00 p.m. in Memorial Chapel.
-This is a ceremony that includes senior class speakers, a faculty speaker, student performances, and an address from President Harris to graduating seniors.
+Baccalaureate Commemoration: Saturday, June 14 at 4:00 p.m. in Memorial Chapel.
+This is a ceremony that includes senior class speakers, a faculty speaker, an address to seniors from President Harris, and musical performances.
 No tickets are required.

-On Sunday, June 16, the Commencement ceremony will be held outside, weather permitting, at the Roger Hull Plaza in front of Schaffer Library, with the academic procession at 9:30 a.m. followed by the ceremony at 10:00 a.m.
+Commencement Ceremony: Sunday, June 15.
+The ceremony will be held outside, weather permitting, at the Roger Hull Plaza in front of Schaffer Library, with the academic procession at 9:30 a.m. followed by the ceremony at 10:00 a.m.
 There will be unlimited outdoor seating as well as seating under two large tents on either side of the Nott Memorial.
 No tickets are required.

 After the Recessional, graduating seniors will go to Rugby Field, just west of the Nott Memorial, to say their good-byes to faculty, staff, and classmates.
 Please meet your graduate there.
 This is an ideal opportunity for you to take photographs of students with family members, friends, and their favorite staff and faculty members.

-In the event of sustained, drenching rain or severe weather, the ceremony will be held in Memorial Field House and rain tickets marked “Memorial Field House” will be required.
+In the event of sustained, drenching rain or severe weather, the ceremony will be held in the Memorial Field House and rain tickets marked “Memorial Field House” will be required.
 Due to limited indoor seating capacity, each student will be issued four rain tickets.
-These will be sent to students’ campus mailboxes by the end of May.
-Others may watch the ceremony in Taylor Music Center (Emerson Auditorium), Olin Hall (Room 115), or O’Brien Hall (Room 117).
+Students will receive these tickets when they pick up their caps & gowns in May.
+Others may watch the ceremony in Reamer Auditorium and Olin Hall (Room 115).
 Those who have traveled to the Schenectady area also can elect to remain in their lodgings and enjoy the live stream on their own or hotel devices.

 Commencement at Union is a joyous occasion.
+We understand that graduation is a significant milestone for families, and we want to make this a memorable and enjoyable experience for everyone.
 We hope that the commencement ceremony is a memorable and pleasurable celebration for you.
 I’m sure you’ll enjoy the campus and the activities of the weekend.
 All of us here at Union look forward to your visit.

 Sincerely yours,